jajokine/Text-Based-Game-with-Markov-Decision-Process/README.md

 **ACCESSING CODE**

 The different models are run each separetely from their files with the help of the two modules (utils.py and framework.py) that contain helper and utility functions.
 The files agent_tabular_ql.py and agent_linear.py contain models run on basic libraries while the file deep_q_learning.py uses neural networks from PyTorch.

-The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command:
+      - pip install -r requirements.txt